imansadegh/Ansible/README.md

 Contribution
 I welcome contributions to this repository!
 If you have improvements, bug fixes, or new ideas for playbooks and roles, feel free to create a pull request.
 Let's make this Ansible repository even more powerful together!

-Disclaimer
-These playbooks are provided as-is and without any warranty.
-Always test them in a controlled environment before using them in production.

-License
-This repository is licensed under the MIT License.
-Feel free to use, modify, and distribute the code as per the terms of the license.

-Happy automating with Ansible!
-If you have any questions, feel free to open an issue in this repository.

-Iman Sadegh